In this Section:

-With a vibrant international community, a fantastic students' union, the best International Office in the Russell Group for student support and guaranteed accommodation you are sure to love your time in Leeds.
+With a vibrant international community, a fantastic students' union, the highest international student support satisfaction in the Russell Group and guaranteed accommodation you are sure to love your time in Leeds.
 Discover more about living in Leeds.

 Studying Law in Leeds

 Learning, teaching and assessment styles and practices can vary greatly from one country to another.
 At Leeds we have various systems in place for international students including language support and special tutorials for essay writing.

 To really get a feel for studying and living in Leeds, take a look at some of our student profiles for their views.